B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 They were issued for a 3-year term.

 In context of population labor organization, it was used as way to more closely manage and monitor population statistics.
-It was an alternate population data source to the census, which occurred infrequently in 1920, 1926, (1933), 1937, and 1939.
+It was an alternate population data source to the census, which occurred infrequently in 1920, 1926, (1932 trial), 1937, and 1939.
-They never seemed to be particularly organized or accurate, [^Moiseenko].
+They never seemed to be particularly organized or accurate, with "the results of the 1937 census showed a completely unsatisfactory arrangement of the current population records."[^Moiseenko].
-During the late 1930s,
+Without modern tools like computers, it was difficult for the census to capture an accurate and complete snapshot of population. the passports provided authorities a "live" and somewhat more accurate perspective of population distribution.

-Since a majority of the Soviet population lived in rural areas, the rollout began in larger urban areas where there were greater concentrations of people.
+At the time the majority of the Soviet population lived in rural areas, and lessons from the census showed how difficult the  low population density made the process.
+The rollout this "modern" passport began in larger urban areas, where there were greater concentrations of people.
+Based on the city and density, different radii were defined for where passports were required.
-The passports were required to be presented to "house management" upon arriving in a new locality.
+Upon arriving in one of these localities the law required the passport be presented to "house management" for verification and approval.

-This "accounting of migration"

-Human aspect.
-Movement of people, and all that they require.
+This "accounting of migration" during the collectivization initiative meant that much of the systems and "mentality" required to undergo such a change were already ingrained in the cultural psyche of the soviet people.

+#### Populations related to the Factories

+the people moved along with the factories roughly fit into three groups:

-Trained factory workers
+* Trained factory workers
-Families
+* Families
-Refugees
+* Refugees

 ## The Moving Process (Follow a Factory)